Ricci Luyties: College

-American National Team
+National team

-Luyties was a member of the United States men's national volleyball team from 1985 to 1988 and helped secure a gold medal at the 1988 Summer Olympics in Seoul, South Korea as a setter.
+Luyties was a member of the United States men's national volleyball team from 1985 to 1988, and helped secure a gold medal at the 1988 Summer Olympics as a setter.
 His jersey number was 9.
-Luyties was on the team as a backup setter but took over for Jeff Stork after his injury.
-The Olympic team was undefeated in seven matches and was also included three other UCLA alumni: Karch Kiraly, Steve Salmons, and Dave Saunders.
+Luyties was on the team as a backup setter, but took over for Jeff Stork after his injury.
+The Olympic team was undefeated in seven matches, and included three other UCLA alumni: Karch Kiraly, Steve Salmons, and Dave Saunders.